Italy gives Google 18 months to change data use practices

 In Britain, the ICO regulator gave Google until September 20 last year to make changes to bring the policy into line with local law.
 On Monday a spokesman did not return a request for comment asking for an update on the case.

-In a separate regulatory development, Google is taking initial steps to meet a European ruling that citizens can have objectionable links removed from Internet search results, a ruling that pleased privacy campaigners but raised fears that the right could be abused to hide negative information.

-Reporting by Danilo Masoni and Leila Abboud; editing by Sophie Walker and David Clarke
+In a separate regulatory development, Google is taking initial steps to meet a European ruling that citizens can have objectionable links removed from Internet search results, a ruling that pleased privacy campaigners but raised fears that the right can be abused to hide negative information.
+(Reporting by Danilo Masoni and Leila Abboud; Editing by Sophie Walker)